 The remote setting creates challenges for scientists in what are increasingly collaborative endeavours, involving multi-disciplinary teams that are disparately located.
-Furthermore, researchers often use advanced instruments that have never before been deployed in the field; if something goes wrong, troubleshooting can be a drawn-out and frustrating process.
+Furthermore, researchers are often using advanced instruments that have never before been deployed in the field - if something goes wrong, troubleshooting can be a drawn out and frustrating process.